 As a journalism major at UT, you'll be inundated with opportunities to tell important stories through print, broadcast and online media.
 The Bachelor of Arts in Journalism degree

-degree provides students with a wide array of news writing, reporting, editing and multimedia skills and an understanding of journalism history, ethics and legal principles.
-The program also prepares students for a journalism profession in transition, in part through internships and a senior capstone involving the creation and maintenance of an online journalism outlet.
+provides students with a wide array of news writing, reporting, editing and multimedia skills, as well as an understanding of journalism history, ethics and legal principles.

-Along with laying the foundation for a career in news media, courses in the major and minor offer students a skill-set and knowledge base that enable them to enter and succeed in law school, the education sector, politics, publishing, PR, advertising and many other areas.
+After graduation, UT journalism alumni get hired by top media outlets such as NPR and attend prestigious journalism graduate schools such as the City University of New York.
+However, in addition to laying the foundation for a career in the news media, the UT journalism major also offers students a skill-set and knowledge base that enable them to succeed in law school, the education sector, politics, publishing, PR, advertising and many other areas.

 For more information, contact journalism program coordinator Jeff Neely